JonKing93/JonKing93.github.io/content/project/SAM/index.md

 #   Otherwise, set `slides = ""`.
 ---

-We're reconstructing the Southern Annular Mode over the Common Era by applying data assimilation to drought atlases and the PAGES network of temperature sensitive climate proxies.
+We're reconstructing the Southern Annular Mode (SAM) over the Common Era by applying data assimilation to drought atlases and the PAGES network of temperature sensitive climate proxies.
+The SAM is a major influence on Southern Hemisphere climate, and has impacts on storm tracks, drought, and ice melt.
+Understanding its past variations can help characterize its behavior and predict its response to future climate change.